medined/kubespray/README-medined.md

 ## Install Kubernetes

 Run `run-cluster-playbook-for-aws.sh` script.
-This will run the ansible playbook and show how to set the kubectl configuration file.
+This will run the ansible playbook and the display how to set the kubectl configuration file.

 Follow the displayed directions to create a symbolic link from `$HOME/.kube/config` to `admin.conf` if you want to use the new kubectl configuration file. **Take care not to overwrite any exsting file!**